 - Defer judgement and be compassionate: in taking academic risks and asking questions, sometimes a view will come up that you disagree with, or something might be said that is incorrect.
 This is all part of the process.
 Assume that whatever has been said has been done so with good intent.
 Debate is possible without making it personal.
 Be curious and be open to having your views changed. - Be present: more than simply attending, actively listen and participate throughout the session.
-If you use a laptop to take notes, please turn notifications and WIFI off to avoid unnecessary distractions (think too of how this not only disrupts your own learning but those who can see your screen). - Take responsibility and monitor your own input: as well as making sure you join in, be sure to allow space for the comments and contributions of others. - Follow up and feedback: staff are always here should you wish to discuss anything from a seminar further.
+If you use a laptop to take notes, please turn notifications and WIFI off to avoid unnecessary distractions (think too of how this not only disrupts your own learning but those who can see your screen).
+Put your phone away and mute it before class begins. - Take responsibility and monitor your own input: as well as making sure you join in, be sure to allow space for the comments and contributions of others. - Follow up and feedback: staff are always here should you wish to discuss anything from a seminar further.